prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Decibels**
-: Decibel is a logarithmic scale used to measure many quantities, including the **gain**, **level** or **loudness** of a signal.
-Decibel is usually abbreviated to dB and in digital audio usually denotes how far under 0 dBFS (the **clipping** point of a system) a signal is.
+: Decibel is a logarithmic scale used to measure many quantities, including the gain_, level_ or loudness_ of a signal.
+Decibel is usually abbreviated to dB and in digital audio usually denotes how far under 0 dBFS (the clipping_ point of a system) a signal is.

-**Delay**(effect)
+**Delay** (effect)
 : The amount of time between one event and another.
 As an audio effect, a delay takes an incoming sound signal and delays it for a certain length of time.
 When mixed with the original sound, an "echo" is heard.
-By using **feedback** to return the delayed signal back into the delay (usually after lowering its **gain**), multiple echos with a **decay** result.
+By using _feedback_ to return the delayed signal back into the delay (usually after lowering its _gain_), multiple echos with a _decay_ result.

 **Destructive Editing/Recording**
 : Destructive actions are those that permanently modify or erase the original data (sound files) in the course of editing or recording.

-**Distortion**
-: Distortion occurs when an audio signal is changed in some way that produces **frequencies** not present in the original.
-Distortion can be deliberate or unwanted, and can be produced by driving the signal to a **clipping**point, or by using mathematical transformations to alter the shape (or "waveform") of the signal (usually referred to as "waveshaping").
+**Distortion** : Distortion occurs when an audio signal is changed in some way that produces _frequencies_ not present in the original.
+Distortion can be deliberate or unwanted, and can be produced by driving the signal to a _clipping_point_, or by using mathematical transformations to alter the shape (or "waveform") of the signal (usually referred to as "waveshaping").

 **Disk Image (.dmg)**
 : A disk image is a single file containing the complete contents and